How to Train Your Dragon (2010 film): Plot

 In his final exam, Hiccup faces a captive Monstrous Nightmare and tries to subdue it to prove that dragons can be peaceful.
 When Stoick unintentionally enrages the dragon into attacking, Toothless arrives to protect Hiccup but is captured.
-Enraged, Stoick confronts Hiccup until he inadvertently tells him the location of the Dragon's Nest.
-Thinking Hiccup betrayed the village, Stoick rashly disowns his son for befriending a dragon and prepares the fleet using Toothless as a guide to search and destroy the nest.
+Outraged, Stoick confronts Hiccup until he inadvertently tells him the location of the Dragon's Nest.
+Thinking Hiccup betrayed the village, Stoick rashly disowns his son for befriending a dragon and prepares the fleet using Toothless as a guide to search and destroy the nest after Hiccup tells him that Toothless brought him to the island.
 Astrid prompts Hiccup to realize he spared Toothless out of compassion, not weakness.
-Regaining his confidence, Hiccup shows his friends how to befriend the training dragons, and they set out after their tribesmen.
+Regaining his confidence, Hiccup shows his new friends how to befriend the training dragons, and they set out after their tribesmen.

 Stoick and his Vikings locate and break open the dragons' nest, awakening the giant Red Death, which easily overwhelms them.
 Hiccup and his friends ride in on the training dragons, distracting the monster.
-Hiccup attempts to free Toothless, and Stoick, realizing his horrible mistake and his son was telling the truth, rescues and apologizes to both Hiccup & Toothless, telling the former he is proud of him as his son.
-In a fierce midair battle, Hiccup and Toothless sets the Red Death's mouth ablaze, destroy the giant dragon's wing membranes, causing it to crash fatally and explode.
+Hiccup attempts to free Toothless, and Stoick, realizing his horrible mistake and his son was telling the truth, rescues and apologizes to both Hiccup and Toothless, telling Hiccup he is proud of him as his son.
+In a fierce midair battle, Hiccup and Toothless sets the Red Death's mouth ablaze, destroy its wing membranes, causing it to crash fatally and explode.
 Whilst escaping the resulting explosion, Hiccup gets knocked off Toothless.
 He is saved by Toothless, but loses his left foot in the process.

-Some time later, Hiccup awakes back in Berk and finds dragons frolicking in the village and Gobber having fashioned new prosthetics for him and Toothless.
+Some time later, Hiccup awakens back in Berk and finds dragons frolicking in the village and Gobber having fashioned new prosthetics for him and Toothless.
 Hiccup is now admired by his village, including Astrid, who at first punches him in the arm for scaring her before kissing him.
 Berk begins a new era of humans and dragons living in peace.